Treatment > Levels of Care • Treatment Formats • ACE in Alpharetta • ACE in Decatur • Group Descriptions • Program Schedules

 This group is a dynamic group, which utilizes various creative media to explore issues related to eating disorders.
 The creative process challenges you to express yourself in new ways, often making difficult topics easier to discuss.
 You will develop a vocabulary of symbolic images that allow deeper processing.
 In each group session, individuality is considered in determining the various topics, from which you may choose.
 Through artistic media and writing exercises, you will gain confidence in self-expression and self-knowledge.

-This group is designed for ACE participants aged 12 to 20.
+This group is designed for ACE participants ages 12 to 20.
 The Adolescent Group encompasses aspects of all the groups at ACE with a focus on how particular issues specifically apply to individuals in this age range.
 In addition to providing a safe, therapeutic atmosphere to explore individual issues and develop new skills, emphasis is placed on understanding the various functions that eating problems may serve, learning new coping mechanisms, understanding and improving family dynamics, and developing more effective ways of relating interpersonally.

 Weekend Planning Group